Dirkhart1/Emergency-Everyday--Password-Generating-Encoder-App-/README.md

 I plan to remake this program using a more updated and modern technology, as Tkinter is pretty dated, but the program as it is does the job exactly as needed.

 While creating this I also had the idea of making a plugin for browsers that does the same thing.
 The idea being, either a widget that does the same thing, or have it where your password is being encoded in real time.

-Ultimately, the program is complete with all the features I believe would prove useful.
-So any future updates to this version of Emergency Everyday isn't likely to happen.

 # Technology Used
 - Tkinter